hinata/fluentd-docker-image/README.md

 ## What is this?

-This is a custom docker image using the official fluentd docker image.
+This is a customized docker image using the official fluentd docker image.

 ## Links